Shah Alam II: Bengal Famine

-The Bengal Famine in 1770 was a massive catastrophe that signalled the end of the Mughal Empire and disorder in the Indian Subcontinent.
+The Great Bengal famine of 1770 was a massive catastrophe that signalled the end of the Mughal Empire and disorder in the Indian subcontinent.

-By the time the famine occurred it became very clear that the Mughal Empire was no longer a major political power, not only in the general world but also within South Asia.

 Return to Delhi

 Shah Alam II resided in the fort of Allahabad for six years.
 Warren Hastings, the head of East India Company got appointed as the first Governor of Bengal in 1774.
 This was the period of "Dual rule" where East India Company enacted laws to maximise collection of revenue and the Mughal Emperor appointed Nawab looked after other affairs of the province.
 East India Company later discontinued the tribute of 2.6 million Rupees and later also handed over the districts of Allahabad and Kora to the Nawab of Awadh.
 These measures amounted to a repudiation of the company's vassalage to the emperor as Diwan (tax collector).
 In 1793 East India Company was strong enough and abolished Nizamat (local rule) completely and annexed Bengal.
 Weakened Shah Alam II agreed to the consultation of the East India Company, who advised him never to trust the Marathas.

 In the year 1771 the Marathas under Mahadaji Shinde returned to northern India and even captured Delhi.
 Shah Alam II, was escorted by Mahadaji Shinde and left Allahabad in May 1771 and in January 1772 reached Delhi.
 Along with the Marathas they undertook to win the crown lands of Rohilkhand and defeated Zabita Khan, capturing the fort of Pathargarh with its treasure.

 The emperor returned to the throne in Delhi in 1772, under the protection of the Maratha general Mahadaji Shinde.
 The emperor became a client of the Maratha whose Peshwa demanded tribute, which the Moguls are known to have paid so as to avoid any further conflict with the Confederacy.

-In the year 1787, an embassy of Vijay Singh from Jodhpur presented itself to the Mughal Emperor Shah Alam II, bringing homage and the golden key of the Fortress of Ajmer.

 After killing Ghulam Qadir and restoring Shah Alam II to the throne, a Maratha garrison permanently occupied Delhi in 1788 and ruled on north India for next two decades until they were usurped by the East India Company in the Second Anglo-Maratha War.